 Disability is part of human diversity.
-One in five people in Australia, almost 4 million people, have a disability and this proportion is increasing with the ageing population.
-People with disability purchase consumer goods, have jobs, go on holidays, access information and do all of the things that people without disability do.
+One in five people in Australia, almost 4 million people, have a disability and this proportion is increasing with an ageing population.
+People with disability purchase consumer goods, have jobs, go on holidays, access information and contribute to society in the same way that people without disability do.
 The only difference is that often people with disability come up against significant barriers while trying to do the things that many of us take for granted.

 Types of disability

 18.5% of the Australian population live with disability.
 Disability can be visible or non-visible, with a higher prevalence of non-visible disability in Australia.
 Disability can be inherited or acquired (due to illness or injury) and can be temporary or permanent.